texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 - Write your first Hello World program on the robot!

-- Create a new Arduino program, go to "File -> New".
+- Create a new progam **TODO** *However that works*

-- Copy the short program above into your package to set up your program, and save your program inside your workspace (along with the other exercises you've done is a good idea).
+- Copy the short program above into your package to set up your program, and save your program inside your workspace.
 Just like the other exercises, give your program and the folder you work in the same name.

 - Make this program say "Hello World!" on the first line in the LCD, and "Texas RoboCamp!" on the second line.